 Mourning Doves are the most widespread and abundant member of its family in North America.
 They are medium sized doves with small heads, thin dark bills, blue eye rings and pink legs and toes.
 Their call is a soft hoO-Oo-oo hoo-hoo-hoo and sometimes people mistake that sound for an owl.

-Right after I spotted this Mourning Dove resting on a rock in the warmth of sunrise it began to stretch and gave me a great series of images of the action.
+Right after I spotted and pointed out this Mourning Dove resting on a rock in the warmth of sunrise it began to stretch and gave me a great series of images of the action.

 Mia